 The type of bad credit event and the length of time since it occurred will have a lot of bearing, as will your more recent credit history and your current financial status.
 If you can show you have recovered, you will be on much firmer footing.
 We strongly recommend speaking to a specialist mortgage advisor with knowledge of the markets.

 How much deposit do I need for a Holiday Let?

-Being aware of how much you will be able to borrow against a property will be a crucial factor in determining whether the investment will be a viable proposition.
-Income from a holiday let will naturally vary throughout the year according to seasonal demand, rather than being the set regular amount you would expect from a standard assured shorthold tenancy, so most lenders will assess their level of lending using an average or spread of the potential rental income across the high, low and mid-season rates.
+Being aware of how much you could borrow is a crucial factor in determining whether the investment will be a viable proposition.
+Lenders typically assess using an average or spread of the potential rental income.
+They will take this from the high, low, and mid-season rates.

-The lender will then apply a stress rate to this figure – usually assuming an average rental level of 125% of the mortgage payments in order to allow for costs and follow periods, and an average amount of letting throughout the year of 30 weeks.
+The lender will then apply a stress rate to this figure.
+This is usually assuming an average rental level of 125% of the mortgage payments, to allow for costs.
+They usually assume the property will be occupied 30 weeks through the year.
 For example:

 Average rate = £500 x 30 weeks = annual rental figure of £15,000

 They would then work backwards from this figure to find the level of affordable mortgage payments per year.

 The maximum loan using a 5-year or longer fixed-rate deal of 5% would give a maximum mortgage of £206,896.
 This is subject to any maximum loan-to-value criteria.